evillord982/projects/README.md

 ## About

-This repo is a collection of small (projects that I’m using to sharpen my programming skills.
-It’s all about experimenting, learning by doing, and enjoying the process.
+This repo is a collection of small projects that I’m using to sharpen my programming skills.

 ## 🛠 Tech Stack